SilverbackOssi/SilverbackOssi/README.md

 # Hi Love, I'm Ossi!
 Let’s create something amazing!

- **Python Developer | Data science and Finance Enthusiast**
+ **Python Developer | Data Science and Finance Enthusiast**

 Welcome to my GitHub profile!
 I'm a passionate developer eager to learn and contribute to the open-source community.

-Mercenary the way i hunt brilliant ideas, take them, from start to finish.
+Mercenary in the way I hunt brilliant ideas, taking them from start to finish.

 ## About Me